Detecting Twenty-thousand Classes using Image-level Supervision: Region proposal quality

 \section{Region proposal quality}

 \lblsec{proposal}

-In this section, we show the region proposal network trained on LVIS~\cite{gupta2019lvis} is satisfactory and can generalize to new classes by default.
+In this section, we show the region proposal network trained on LVIS~\cite{gupta2019lvis} is satisfactory and generalizes well to new classes by default.
 We experiment under our strong baseline in ~\cref{sec:implementation_details}. \reftab{proposal-rare} shows the proposal recalls with or without rare classes in training.
 First, we observe the recall gaps between the two models on rare classes are small (79.7 vs. 78.5); second, the gaps between rare classes and all classes are small (79.7 vs. 80.9); third, the absolute recall is relatively high ($\sim\!80\%$, note recall at IoU threshold 0.5 can be translated into oracle mAP-pool~\cite{dave2021evaluating} given perfect classifier and regressor).
-All observations indicate the proposals can generalize to new classes even though they are supervised to background during training.
-These results are consistent with ViLD~\cite{gu2021zero}.
+All observations indicate the proposals have good generalization abilities to new classes even though they are supervised to background during training.
+We consider the proposal generalization is currently not the performance bottleneck in \zeroshot{} detection.
+This especially the case as modern detectors use an over-sufficient number of proposals in testing (1K proposals for $<$ 20 objects per image).
+Our observations are consistent with ViLD~\cite{gu2021zero}.

 We in addition evaluate a more strict setting, where we uniformly split LVIS classes into two halves.
 I.e., we use classes ID $1, 3, 5, \cdots$ as the first half, and the rest as the second half.
 These two subsets have completely different definitions of ``objects''.
 We then train a proposal network on each of them, and evaluate on both subsets.
-As shown in \reftab{proposal-strict}, the proposal networks give non-trivial recalls at the complementary other half.
+As shown in \reftab{proposal-strict}, the proposal networks give non-trivial recalls at the complementary other half ($69.6\%$ over $82.2\%$ percent of the full generalizability).
 This again supports proposal networks trained on a diverse vocabulary learned a general concept of objects.